 DESCRIPTION COMMENTS STATUS Town Council Meeting The Town Council forwarded the item to the Planning Board for a public hearing and recommendations.
-(6 ayes) January 4, 2022 Planning Board - Meeting Discussion Rescheduled from February 7, 2022 February 14, 2022
+(6 ayes) January 4, 2022 Planning Board Meeting - Discussion Rescheduled from February 7, 2022.
+The item was forwarded to the PLBD CPIC for review and recommendations.
+February 14, 2022 Planning Board - CPIC Meeting March 7, 2022